anjalisrivastava/invisible-cloak/invisiblityCloak-master/README.md

 5) Move away from the webcam for a few seconds and come back holding the cloak.
 Congratulations!!
 You are now a wizard!!

-> PS.
-Look at the video for an example.